Victor Nogueira

-Victor Nogueira (born July 17, 1959 in Mozambique) is a retired American soccer goalkeeper.
+Victor Nogueira (born July 17, 1959) is a retired American soccer goalkeeper.
 Nogueira spent six seasons in the North American Soccer League, but gained his greatest recognition in over twenty seasons in three indoor leagues, the Major Indoor Soccer League, National Professional Soccer League and the second Major Indoor Soccer League.
 He was also a member of the U.S. futsal team which took second place at the 1992 FIFA Futsal World Championship, and he is the father of FC Kansas City and United States forward Casey Loyd.
 He was elected to the Indoor Soccer Hall of Fame in 2011.

 Outdoor soccer

 Early career

 Nogueira was born in Maputo, Mozambique, but was raised in South Africa.
 In 1974, when he was fifteen, Nogueira signed with Rangers, a South African club based in Johannesburg.
 While he gained his fame as a goalkeeper, he began his career as a forward.
 In his first season with Rangers as a keeper, he was switched to forward for the last 10 games and scored 10 goals.
-He was traded Newcastle United to England and played on the reserves for 6 months prior to Joining the Atlanta Chiefs.
+He was traded to Newcastle United in England and played on the reserves for 6 months prior to joining the Atlanta Chiefs.

 NASL

 In 1979, Nogueira moved to the Atlanta Chiefs of the North American Soccer League (NASL).
-He spent at least two seasons in Atlanta before moving to the Montreal Manic.
-No statistics exist for the 1981 season.
-Nogueira suffered significant injuries at times during his career, so he may have lost that season due to injuries.
+He played two seasons in Atlanta, then missed the 1981 season after surgery to repair a torn medial collateral ligament in his left knee.
 Nogueira played nineteen games with the Montreal Manic in 1982, then moved to the Chicago Sting for the 1983 and 1984 NASL seasons.
 Nogueira and the Sting won the 1984 NASL title, the last year the league existed.

 Indoor soccer

 NASL

 In 1979–80, the NASL held an indoor season.
-The Chiefs won the Eastern Division before falling to the Tampa Bay Rowdies in the playoffs.
-Nogueira was the second leading goalkeeper.
+The Chiefs went 10-2 and won the Eastern Division before falling to the Tampa Bay Rowdies in two games in the playoffs.
+Nogueira was the second-leading goalkeeper in the league with a 3.67 Goals Against Average.